Derived intersections over the Hochschild cochain complex: Twisted differential operators

-(Here $W$ denotes the derived intersection of $X$ and $Z$ inside $T^*X[1]$.)
 Locally $\alpha$ is trivial, therefore the derived intersection of the zero section and the graph of $\alpha$ is locally isomorphic to the derived self-intersection of the zero section, which is the cotangent bundle, $T^*X$.
 The class $\alpha$ specifies the gluing data of these cotangent bundles, and we see that for a given $\alpha$, the derived intersection, $W\ra X$, is isomorphic to the twisted cotangent bundle (as a space) corresponding to $\alpha$.
+As a consequence, $\alpha$ determines the isomorphism class (as a space) of the twisted cotangent bundle.

-The zero section has a canonical Lagrangian structure.
-Given a Lagrangian structure on $Z$, the derived intersection of $X$ and $Z$ is endowed with a symplectic structure.
-Recall that Lagrangian structures on $Z$ are one-to-one correspondence with $H^0(X,\Omega^2_{cl,X})$.
-Translating the Lagrangian structure on $Z$ by an exact 2-form gives rise to isomorphic twisted cotangent bundles, therefore we obtain a map from the set of $Z$'s with Lagrangian structures modulo exact 2-forms to the set of isomorphism classes of twisted cotangent bundles.
-This map is clearly an isomorphism. \end{Proof}
+On the other hand, the possible Lagrangian structures on $Z$ determine the symplectic structure on the twisted cotangent bundle.
+Indeed, the zero section $X\ra T^*[1]X$ has a canonical Lagrangian structure.
+Hence, given a Lagrangian structure on $Z\ra T^*[1]X$, the derived intersection of $X$ and $Z$ is endowed with a symplectic structure.
+The possible Lagrangian structures on the graph of $\alpha$ are parametrized by the first homotopy group $\pi_1(\cA^{2}_{cl})(X,1), \star)$ of the space of shifted closed 2-forms on $X$.
+This homotopy group is isomorphic to $H^0(X,\Omega^{\geq 2}_{X})$.
+As a consequence, we get an action of $H^0(X,\Omega^{\geq 2}_{X})$ on the possible symplectic structures on the twisted cotangent bundle as described in Paragraph \ref{par:tdofontos}.